Sam-Waithaka/Blog-API/README.md

 ## Contact

-For any inquiries or support, please contact [your email address].
+For any inquiries or support, please contact developersam.w@gmail.com